Operation Oyster: Training

 The first full scale practice was held on 17 November.
 The Ventura crews soon learned that the backwash off the paddled blades of the other Venturas made their planes liable to skid and difficult to control; flying so low left no time for recovery.
 Any mistake they made could quickly lead to them flying into the North Sea or the ground.
-Pilots had to be very attentive to stay on station, focused on the wing or tail of the aircraft before him.
-The lead pilot had to be cognizant of the trailing aircraft, accounting for their position with each manoeuvre he made.
+The pilot had to be very attentive to stay on station, focused on the wing or tail of the aircraft before him.
+The lead pilot had to be aware of the trailing aircraft, accounting for their position with each manoeuvre he made.
 While flying low over Holland the pilots and navigators would have to keep a sharp eye out for obstructions.
-An additional risk of low-level flying was birdstrikes.
 Birds on the coast tended to be larger, and when startled by the noise of an aircraft engine they would take off into the air.
 The risk of bird strikes was one of 2 Group's greatest dangers.